cocobeware83/readme-generator/readme.md

   * [Questions?](#questions)

   ## Description
-  This is a command line application that can be used to run node.js in order to generate a readme.md file based off of user input.
+  This is a command line application that uses node inquirer to create a professional README derived from user input.

   ## Installation
-  **Steps for installation:** First run npm install inquirer, then initiate the application by typing node index.js into your command line.
+  **Steps for installation** First install node.js, second install node inquirer by typing npm install inquirer into the command line.
+Invoke application by typing node index.js in the command line.

   ## Usage
-  This project is used to create a readme by executing node index.js in your command line.
-Once all input is collected the application will save your input to a README.md file in the 'results' directory.
+  This project is used to create a professional README by executing node.js in your command line and entering unique user input.
+Once all input is collected the application will create a README with all information entered into the template.

   ## License
   ![badge](https://img.shields.io/badge/license-ISC-brightgreen)